schmidsi/generator-costjabrify/README.md

 npm install -g generator-costjabrify
 ```

-Now, you can generate awesome frontends stubs in seconds:
+Now, you can generate awesome frontend-stubs in seconds:

 ```bash
 yo costjabrify